theyinda/Invoice-App/README.md

-# React + TypeScript + Vite

-An invoice app built with React + TypeScript + Vite.
+# An invoice app built with React + TypeScript + Vite
-Implements Firebase authentication, mock APIs with MSW, real-time updates, and responsive UI based on the provided Figma design.

 ---